-As Halloween draws near, I can’t help but think about basements.
+There might be energy monsters below your house - gobbling up as much as one quarter of your home’s annual energy use.
+What are these monsters?
 While you won’t find them in every home across the country, basements are often neglected and unused spaces.
 They can harbor air and/or water leaks, and depending on where you live, they can be susceptible to dampness, humidity or mold.
-Some might say basements are energy monsters in their own right -- they can potentially gobble up as much as one quarter of your home’s annual energy use.

-Keeping energy efficiency in mind, here are a few improvements you -- or a qualified contractor -- can do to help make your basement less scary.
+But don't let that basement scare you.
+Keeping energy efficiency in mind, here are a few improvements you -- or a qualified contractor -- can do to help make your basement an efficient, comfortable, and inviting space.

 Eliminate air leaks by sealing any gaps and holes in the floors, walls or ceiling